FrizzleM/BreakFree/README.md

 ## Where can I download it?
 You can find it in the Releases section.

-Alternatively, you can download it using the following link: https://www.icloud.com/shortcuts/eb51ce5ab15e4e879fbc9fe151f17c10
+Alternatively, you can download it using [this link](https://www.icloud.com/shortcuts/fac6e7f4a5fb4fe8a60945c62e7b81cb)